How to Create a Floor to Ceiling Chalkboard on a Wall

-In my early days of blogging I wrote a post entitled, How to Draw Like an Artist on a Chalkboard.
-It is where I shared all the chalkboard drawing tips I learned over the years, like dipping the chalk in water before using.
 In my previous house I had a large chalkboard in the kitchen and later moved it to the dining room where I enjoyed changing what was on it for the season, like drawing a turkey on the chalkboard for Thanksgiving and a 3-D Bunny on the board for Easter.
+Sort of like my own personal graffiti panel which was only limited by my creativity.

 After we moved to the lake house and I painted the kitchen cabinets, I hung a small chalkboard on a wall to continue drawing on it for the seasons, when entertaining and for celebrations.

-It was fine, but small for the ideas I wanted to create.
+How to paint a wall to make it a floor to ceiling chalkboard wall.
 How to Paint a Floor to Ceiling Chalkboard Wall

-The reason I didn’t hesitate to paint it was I knew that painting a chalkboard on the entire wall would add what I felt was missing in the room… something fun and out of the ordinary.
 I was feeling the need to add some character to the space as well as give myself a larger canvas to create.

 After the paint was dry and I seasoned the chalkboard to prevent “ghosting”, I placed the chalk holder jars and the OPEN/CLOSED sign back on the wall to add dimension.

-When choosing a wall to paint a chalkboard on, check to make sure the wall surface is smooth.
 If the wall was previously painted, look closely for any dried paint drips, paint roller edges or orange peel stippling that happens when paint is rolled on a wall with a thick nap roller.
 These will show up on the chalkboard painted surface.

-If you find any imperfections, smooth the wall surface with 100 grit sandpaper before painting with chalkboard paint.
+If you find any minor imperfections, smooth the wall surface with 100 grit sandpaper before painting with chalkboard paint.
 If there are any holes, fill these with Spackle and then smooth.

-If the wall has not been previously painted, you should apply a primer first.
+If the wall has not been previously painted, you should apply a primer base coat first.
 Any brand name of primer is find.
 I like KILZ primers.
 If the paint store sells it or will mix it for you you can get grey primer.
 It is better to use when painting a wall a dark color.
-Roll on one or two light coats and let dry.
-Make sure the primed surface is smooth, then proceed.

 supplies needed:

-- Rustoleum Chalkboard Paint in Black
+• Rustoleum Chalkboard Paint in Black

-- Chalk – white for seasoning.
+• Chalk – white for seasoning.
 If you want to use color, after seasoning, I found Crayola Drawing Chalk has the best colors.
 It says the chalk is for paper, but it works fine on painted chalkboard walls.

-- Painter’s tape
+• Painter’s tape

-- Paint roller, tray and paint brush
+• Paint roller, tray and paint brush

-- Use painter’s tape to tape off wall.
+1. Use painter’s tape to tape off wall.
 Roll on 2 coats of black chalkboard paint, letting the first coat dry before applying the second.

 How to Season or Prime a Chalkboard Wall